Seattle Pedestrian Accident Lawyers

 According to Washington State motor vehicle law, motorists must yield to pedestrians in crosswalks and on sidewalks.
 When a pedestrian is hit in a crosswalk, that law works in their favor.

-• Pedestrians are required to abide by traffic control signals and devices, like stop signs and stop lights.
-RCW 46.61.050
+• RCW 46.61.050 states pedestrians are required to abide by traffic control signals and devices, like stop signs and stop lights.

-• Where there are no sidewalks, pedestrians must walk facing traffic on the left side of the road or the shoulder, facing traffic.
-RCW 46.61.250
+• RCW 46.61.250 states where there are no sidewalks, pedestrians must walk facing traffic on the left side of the road or the shoulder, facing traffic.

-• Pedestrians crossing at a point other than at an intersection are required to yield the right of way to vehicles.
-RCW 46.61.240
+• RCW 46.61.240 states pedestrians crossing at a point other than at an intersection are required to yield the right of way to vehicles.

-If your accident occurred while violating any of the laws applying to pedestrians, that fact can be used to establish that your negligence contributed to the accident.
+If your accident occurred while you were violating any of the laws applying to pedestrians, that fact can be used to establish that your negligence contributed to the accident.

 • Washington State applies a standard of comparative negligence in accident cases.